 These sessions will concentrate on experimental and theoretical aspects for the measurement of thermophysical properties of materials at high temperature.
 Measurement timescales span the continuum from highly non-equilibrium subsecond thermophysics to quasi-static and equilibrium techniques used for identification of properties for metallurgical process design.

 We seek papers about the measurement, theory, and correlation of thermophysical properties of aqueous systems, including solutions of electrolytes and nonelectrolytes in water.
-In addition to fundamental studies of thermodynamic and transport properties, we encourage papers that relate the properties of aqueous solutions to applications such chemical process design, geochemistry, power generation, electrochemical energy sources, life sciences, and protection of the environment.
+In addition to fundamental studies of thermodynamic and transport properties, we encourage papers that relate the properties of aqueous solutions to applications such chemical process design, geochemistry, oceanography, water treatment, power generation, hydrometallurgy, materials science, electrochemical energy sources, life sciences, and protection of the environment.

 Papers reporting experimental measurements or models for the properties of fluids intended as working fluids in thermodynamic cycles are solicited.
 This would include thermodynamic and transport properties, equations of state and other models, pure fluids and mixtures.
 Working fluids for refrigeration and power cycles are of interest.
 Data and models for the "new" low-GWP refrigerants and working fluids for organic Rankine cycles are particularly welcome.
 Papers comparing one cycle versus another or one fluid versus another in a particular cycle are generally not of interest, unless the focus is clearly on the property characteristics.

-This session focuses on the use of molecular theory to predict thermophysical properties, including molecular based equations of state, classical density functional theory, and approaches the electronic structure of individual molecules.
+This session focuses on the use of molecular theory to predict thermophysical properties, including molecular based equations of state, classical density functional theory, and first principles based approaches.

 This session will cover wide-spectrum research related to thermophysical properties of nanostructured materials (including nanofluids).
 Examples include, but not limited to, thermal properties of novel nanostructured materials (quantum dots, nanowires, thin films, graphene, carbon nanotubes and their composites), new technology development to explore the thermal transport behavior of nanostructured materials, effect of material structure on thermophysical properties, and theoretical investigation and computer modeling to look into the physics underpinning thermal transport in nanostructured materials.